solid-contrib/information/governance.md

 ## Conflicts of Interest

 Solid Team members are trusted to act in the best interests of Solid rather than themselves or their employers.

-As a mechanism to foster diverse representation on the Solid Team and limit conflicts of interest, any nominee whose employer already has two team members on the current Solid Team will be disqualified, unless one of the current members working for that same employer agrees to step down.
+Violation may result in removal from the team through a vote of no confidence.

 ## Vote of No Confidence